davidsonjon/terraform-provider-identitynow/docs/index.md

 # IdentityNow Provider

-The IdentityNow provider provides the resources to interact with Elastic stack products.
+The IdentityNow provider provides the resources to interact with [SailPoint IdentityNow](https://www.sailpoint.com/products/identitynow).

 The provider uses Terraform [protocol version 6](https://developer.hashicorp.com/terraform/plugin/terraform-plugin-protocol#protocol-version-6) that is compatible with Terraform CLI version 1.0 and later.